What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 With POS software attached to a payment system, POS data collection can go beyond capturing transactions.
 POS software tracks a range of commercial information.
 It links customer contact details to payment methods, as well as to product data.

 For example, when a consumer purchase a product, the POS software can update the retailer’s inventory details.
 This product, consumer and transaction data is valuable information for item and store level analytics.
 Often the POS tracking system is integrated with the retailer’s other business software.
 This enables the company to perform more complex analytics into consumer spending.
+In many cases, this data can be enriched with consumer transaction data for a more comprehensive analysis.

 POS data is usually collected in large quantities in its raw form.
 The raw data undergoes cleaning and enrichment to form more actionable, commercial datasets.